Alex Jakubiak: Dunfermline Athletic

 On 8 September 2023, after spending several weeks training with the club, Jakubiak reunited with former manager James McPake and joined Scottish Championship club Dunfermline Athletic on a deal until the end of the season.
 He made his debut the following week as a substitute in an away league win against Queen's Park.
 Jakubiak would open his scoring account for the Pars on 30 December, netting a brace away to Ayr United.
 On 19 March 2024, Jakubiak was named to the SPFL's Team of the Week after a strong performance in a league win over leaders Dundee United.
 On 21 May 2024, Dunfermline announced that Jakubiak would leave the club upon expiry of his contract.

 Partick Thistle return

-Three years after his initial loan spell, Jakubiak returned to Partick Thistle in February 2025, signing a short term deal until the end of the season.
+Three years after his initial loan spell, Jakubiak returned to Partick Thistle in February 2025, signing a short-term deal until the end of the season.

 On 11 March, Jakubiak made his second Partick Thistle debut off the bench and scored in a 2–0 away win over Queens Park.
 On 4 June, Thistle confirmed Jakubiak had left the club.

+Al Ittihad

+Jakubiak joined UAE Second Division League club Al Ittihad in 2026.